 The Twitter era under Tesla CEO Elon Musk: A timeline

-Tesla CEO Elon Musk's $44 billion purchase of Twitter (TWTR) has been followed by a series of chaotic events for the social media platform, including the work force being cut in half in addition to general disarray in terms of content moderation and various policies.
+Tesla CEO Elon Musk's $44 billion purchase of Twitter (TWTR) has been followed by a series of chaotic events for the social media platform, including the workforce being slashed by 80% and the reinstatement of former President Trump's Twitter account.

 Here's a comprehensive look at one of the biggest love-hate business stories of the year: